core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 When using EDHOC over CoAP for establishing an OSCORE Security Context, EDHOC messages are exchanged as defined in Section 7.2 of {{I-D.ietf-lake-edhoc}}, with the following addition.

-EDHOC error messages sent as CoAP responses MUST be error responses, i.e. they MUST specify a CoAP error response code.
-In particular, it is RECOMMENDED that such error responses have response code either 4.00 (Bad Request) in case of client error (e.g. due to a malformed EDHOC message), or 5.00 (Internal Server Error) in case of server error (e.g. due to failure in deriving EDHOC key material).
+EDHOC error messages sent as CoAP responses MUST be error responses, i.e., they MUST specify a CoAP error response code.
+In particular, it is RECOMMENDED that such error responses have response code either 4.00 (Bad Request) in case of client error (e.g., due to a malformed EDHOC message), or 5.00 (Internal Server Error) in case of server error (e.g., due to failure in deriving EDHOC key material).

 # Establishing an OSCORE Security Context with EDHOC {#oscore-ctx}